 Why do we care about cultural diversity engagement?

-At the Health Consumers’ Council we believe in inclusion and the best health outcomes for all.
+At Health Consumers’ Council we believe in inclusion and the best health outcomes for all.
 WA continues to experience higher than national average population growth through migration and over half of West Australians have one or more parent born overseas.
 We speak 240 languages across a vast state.
 Language barriers as well as practices which are not culturally sensitive or inclusive can lead to poor uptake of services and poor health outcomes.

-We recognise that the voice of people from Culturally and Linguistically Diverse (CaLD) backgrounds is often left unheard, for example, WA’s Patient Experience in Health Survey specifically excludes people requiring and interpreter.
+We recognise that the voice of people from Culturally and Linguistically Diverse (CaLD) backgrounds is often left unheard, for example, WA’s Patient Experience in Health Survey specifically excludes people requiring an interpreter.
 We also have significant concerns about the poor uptake of interpreters in health services and how this impacts on people being able to provide informed consent as patients.
 Research in the area is also very limited.

 What do we do about it?